Electrical injury: Epidemiology

 There were 550 reported electrocution deaths in the US in 1993, 2.1 deaths per million inhabitants.
 At that time, the incidence of electrocutions was decreasing.
 Electrocutions in the workplace make up the majority of these fatalities.
 From 1980-1992, an average of 411 workers were killed each year by electrocution.
 Workplace deaths caused by exposure to electricity in the U.S. increased by nearly 24% between 2015 and 2019, from 134 to 166.
 However, workplace electrical injuries dropped 23% between 2015 and 2019 from 2,480 to 1,900.
 In 2019, the top 5 states with the most workplace electrical fatalities were: (1) Texas (608); (2) California (451); (3) Florida (306); (4) New York (273); and (5) Georgia (207).

 A recent study conducted by the National Coroners Information System (NCIS) in Australia has revealed 321 closed case fatalities (and at least 39 case fatalities still under coronial investigation) that had been reported to Australian coroners where a person died from electrocution between July 2000 and October 2011.

 In Sweden, Denmark, Finland and Norway the number of electric deaths per million inhabitants was 0.6, 0.3, 0.3 and 0.2, respectively, in the years 2007–2011.

 In Nigeria, analysis of Nigerian Electricity Regulatory Commission data found 126 recorded electrocution deaths and 68 serious injuries in 2020 and the first half of 2021.

 People who survive electrical trauma may develop a host of injuries including loss of consciousness, seizures, aphasia, visual disturbances, headaches, tinnitus, paresis, and memory disturbances.
 Even without visible burns, electric shock survivors may be faced with long-term muscular pain and discomfort, exhaustion, headache, problems with peripheral nerve conduction and sensation, inadequate balance and coordination, among other symptoms.
 Electrical injury can lead to problems with neurocognitive function, affecting speed of mental processing, attention, concentration, and memory.
 The high frequency of psychological problems is well established and may be multifactorial.
 As with any traumatic and life-threatening experience, electrical injury may result in post traumatic psychiatric disorders.
-There exist several non-profit research institutes that coordinate rehabilitation strategies for electrical injury survivors by connecting them with clinicians that specialize in diagnosis and treatment of various traumas that arise as a result of electrical injury.
+There exist several non-profit research institutes that coordinate rehabilitation strategies for electrical injury survivors by connecting them with clinicians that specialize in diagnosis and treatment of various traumas that arise as a result of electrical injury..
+Survivors with persistent neurological, neuropsychological, or functional impairments may require coordinated, multidisciplinary evaluation and rehabilitation strategies, which are sometimes facilitated through specialized research and rehabilitation programs focused on electrical injury.
+Specialized rehabilitation programs for electrical injury survivors have been discussed in occupational safety literature.